Leo-Adventure/CS334-Operating-System-H/README.md

 # CS334-Operating-System-H
-This repository contains the slides of both lecture and lab, code and notes of Operating System (H)
+This repository contains the slides of both lecture and lab, code and notes of Operating System (H) lectured by Prof. Yinqian Zhang in 2022 Summer semester.

+Hopefully, this repository could help you in learning operating system, which is quite interesting.

+Please don't use the code directly for your submission.

 更新日志：